 Misfired plates from Pickleherring Pottery with ‘Bird on the rock’ designs.
 Such plates are often found by mudlarks on the Thames foreshore.

-As you’d expect from an exhibition about mudlarking, Secrets of the Thames features a lot of fantastic archaeology.
+As you’d expect from an exhibition about mudlarking, Secrets of the Thames (Apr 2025 – Mar 2026) at London Museum Docklands featured a lot of fantastic archaeology.
 But our story of London is not told through historical artefacts alone.
-Art also plays a vital role in this new major exhibition.
+Art also played a vital role in this major exhibition.

 Past: A potted history of London’s Delftware